professor Sarah Wordsworth

 Professor of Health Economics

-As a Senior Fellow at St. Anne’s College I am a member of the college Governing Body, graduate advisor for DPhil and MSc students and part of the Centre for Personalised Medicine (St. Anne’s and Wellcome Trust Centre for Human Genetics).
+As a Senior Fellow at St Anne’s College I am a member of the College Governing Body, graduate advisor for DPhil and MSc students and part of the Centre for Personalised Medicine (St Anne’s and Centre for Human Genetics).

 I teach a variety of undergraduate and graduate students, I am also Co-Director of the MSc in Precision Cancer Medicine (University of Oxford) and supervise DPhil students.